majaeger21/ASL-Alphabet-Translator/README.md

     coordinates, associates them with class labels, and saves the processed data and labels to a pickle file for use in machine learning tasks.
 ## train-model.py
-    This script trains a Random Forest classifier on hand landmark data extracted from images.
-    It splits the data into training and testing sets, evaluates the model's accuracy on the test set, and saves the trained model to a pickle file for future use.
+    This script trains a Random Forest classifier and a Multi-Layer Perceptron on hand landmark data extracted from images.
+It splits the data into training and testing sets, evaluates the model's accuracy on the test set, and saves the trained models to separate pickle files.
 ## webcam-predict.py
     This script uses the trained Random Forest model to perform real-time hand gesture recognition via webcam.
 It leverages MediaPipe's hand-tracking to detect and process